 Connect sends these events to a Kinesis Data Stream and Splunk can leverage these events via Kinesis Firehose using the AWS supported Splunk and Firehose integration to determine agent status, contact information and initiation details, and timeline of the entire session among other things.
 This data can help the operations team monitor and adjust agent schedules, number of contacts and length of sessions.
 A Splunk user can create alerts based on any of these variables.

-The Amazon Connect App for Splunk can also make use of the real time queue metrics generated by your connect instance.
+The Splunk App for Amazon Connect can also make use of the real time queue metrics generated by your connect instance.
 In the above architecture diagram, Splunk uses a lambda function that is triggered every 60 seconds to retrieve real-time queue metrics from the application's API endpoints and the records are then coalesced with queue information and then sent to a Kinesis stream.
 The data is then streamed into Kinesis Data Firehose (KDF) for Splunk to extract using HTTP Event Collector (HEC).
 Splunk uses these events to determine queue status in real-time.

 The app can also interpret the admin-generated, scheduled historic metrics like Queue contact metrics and Agent performance metrics scheduled reports that are in S3.
 Splunk can retrieve these CSV reports from S3 using the Simple Queue Service (SQS)-based S3 input provided in the Splunk Add-on for AWS.